CEDLA Master's Programme > Contents and structure

 Mandatory thematic courses

-The CMP offers two courses (MA1 and MA2) that mirror the CEDLA’s dual research programme ‘Natural and Cultural Resource Use in Contemporary Latin America’.
+The CMP offers two courses (MA1 and MA2) that deal with natural and cultural resources.
 The courses are valued with 4 or 6 ECs.
 Students need to obtain 10 ECs for the courses combined.
 This means that students attend one of the two courses for the lighter course load of 4 ECs and the other for 6 ECs.
 The courses are also open to students from other MA programmes, providing CMP students with an opportunity to interact with students from other universities and different disciplinary backgrounds.

 The courses offer an introduction to debates and theoretical approaches to the themes of natural and cultural resources.
 They comprise a combination of lectures and seminars, critical study and review of academic literature, and student presentations.
 Both courses offer knowledge acquisition, enhanced understanding and application and – through individual and group assignments – a more profound focus on how to analyse, evaluate, judge and develop.
 Assessments are based on oral presentations, written assignments, group participation and/or written exams.
 Teachers give students feedback on their assignments and explain the grades.
 Students have the option to retake one exam.